Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

 So you need to walk through the journey that they take to learn entirely about the product and its benefits.
 You should observe where the customers drop out the first time that they are using the product.

 Also, try to understand the different journeys that a user goes through to get value from your service.
 Can you find ways to improve this?
 Is it possible to shorten this journey?
 Identify each stage in the journey and see if there is any area that needs optimization.

-It is the average time taken for you to respond to the customer.
-You can be assured that your customers want immediate responses, if you want to make them happy and ensure that the onboarding process is a success, then you need to provide them immediate responses.
+Average response time is the average time taken for you to respond to the customer.
+You can be assured that your customers want immediate responses.
+If you want to make them happy and ensure that the onboarding process is a success, then you need to provide them immediate responses.

 At no point in the journey should the customer feel as if they are not being treated well.
-As a business, it is your duty to keep your customers happy, and having customer onboarding metrics in place that you track regularly is one of the most important steps towards achieving that.
+As a business, it is your duty to keep your customers happy.
+Having customer onboarding metrics in place and tracking them regularly is one of the most important steps towards achieving that.